Fred's Classic ABU Reel Information

 Second type: MMYYXX....month, actual year, revision.
 1970~mid to late 72.

-The asterisk * denotes the 5000C as starting out with serial numbers in 1966 when production started.
+Asterisk * denotes the 5000C as starting out with serial numbers in 1966 when production started.
 Lot numbers for this model were available in 1971 and can be read by the second and third type date codes respectively.
 5001C lot numbers can be read using the second and third type code respectively.
+The 6000 model was never stamped with serial numbers but is seen with all three lot number date codes.

 FRAME and VERSION NUMBERS